Introducing new eligibility rules

 The Australian Government has introduced new eligibility rules for student funding in higher education as part of the Job-ready Graduates legislation, starting from 2022.

 If you are starting a course in 2022 in a Commonwealth Supported Place (CSP) or have a HECS-HELP or FEE-HELP loan, this new legislation affects you.
-To maintain your Commonwealth Supported Place, you must have a successful completion rate of 50% or higher or your Commonwealth funded place may be removed or you may be withdrawn from your course.
+To maintain your Commonwealth Supported Place, you must have a successful completion rate of 50 per cent or higher or your Commonwealth funded place may be removed or you may be withdrawn from your course.

 A low completion rate is failing more than 50% of the units you have attempted.
 Your completion rate is assessed after completing a certain number of units (threshold) related to the type of course you are studying.